 If you get COVID-19 while traveling, you’ll likely need to extend your stay to align with isolation guidelines.
 So you also may want to set aside some extra money in case this happens.
 Depending on your situation, travel insurance or medical evacuation insurance may make sense.
 But before making any decisions, talk to your insurance provider about options.

-What do you need to pack to reduce your risk of getting sick while traveling?
+What do I need to pack to reduce my risk of getting sick while traveling?